aws-samples/amazon-transcribe-live-call-analytics/lca-agentassist-setup-stack/README.md

         **Second Note**: Slot sample utterances are not required for the built-in LexV2 responses.
 * When complete with entering in all slots, scroll to the very bottom and select **Create** to save your new slot-based Agent Assist suggested response.

+You cannot use the Designer TEST tab to test these context aware items, since they are implemented as Lex bot intents rather than QnABot queries.
+After you Rebuild the Lex Bot as described below, you can test using the QnABot web client, or by making test phone calls using the LCA demo asterisk server.

 #### ***Dynamic Knowledge Base Query***

 Agent Assist responses can look up answers with an Amazon Kendra query to provide a dynamic answer.
 After configuring the response’s utterances, slots and a default answer, expand the ‘Advanced’ section and scroll down to the Amazon Kendra section, seen in the following screenshot: